Fox hunting - Keep the Ban

 A repeal of the Hunting Act would not only give a green light to resuming fox deer and mink hunting, hare hunting and coursing, it would also allow those who use terriers and lurchers to fight and kill foxes, deer, hares and mink.

-Hands off the Hunting Act
+The Hunting Act

 150 years ago other cruel sports such as bear baiting, bull fighting and dog fighting were legal in Britain.
 No one would suggest now that those cruel sports be legalised again and we believe the same is true of hunting with packs of dogs - nobody has the right to be cruel to animals.